Reddit: Site overview

 Reddit is a website comprising user-generated content—including photos, videos, links, and text-based posts—and discussions of this content in what is essentially a bulletin board system.
 The name "Reddit" is a play-on-words with the phrase "read it", i.e., "I read it on Reddit."
 According to Reddit, in 2019, there were approximately 430 million monthly users, who are known as "redditors".
 The site's content is divided into categories or communities known on-site as "subreddits", of which there are more than 138,000 active communities.

 As a network of communities, Reddit's core content consists of posts from its users.
 Users can comment on others' posts to continue the conversation.
 A key feature to Reddit is that users can cast positive or negative votes, called upvotes and downvotes respectively, for each post and comment on the site.
 The number of upvotes or downvotes determines the posts' visibility on the site, so the most popular content is displayed to the most people.
 Users can also earn "karma" for their posts and comments, a status that reflects their standing within the community and their contributions to Reddit.
 Posts are sometimes automatically archived after six months, meaning they can no longer be commented or voted on.

 The most popular posts from the site's numerous subreddits are visible on the front page to those who browse the site without an account.
 By default for those users, the front page will display the subreddit r/popular, featuring top-ranked posts across all of Reddit, excluding not-safe-for-work communities and others that are most commonly filtered out by users (even if they are safe for work).
 The subreddit r/all originally did not filter topics, but as of 2021 it does not include not-safe-for-work content.
 Registered users who subscribe to subreddits see the top content from the subreddits to which they subscribe on their personal front pages.
+Additionally, some subreddits have a karma and account age requirement to discourage bots and spammers from posting.

 Front-page rank—for both the general front page and for individual subreddits—is determined by a combination of factors, including the age of the submission, positive ("upvoted") to negative ("downvoted") feedback ratio, and the total vote-count.